bbruhh/Easy-Cut/docs/colab_installation.md

 Once you open a notebook, go to the `Runtime` option, click on the `Change Runtime Type` and then choose Python3 as the runtime and GPU as the hardware accelerator.
 Now our environment is set.

+The below procedure can be found in the `colab_notebook_easycut.ipynb` for execution.

 We first start by checking the how much GPU memory is available, it can be done by,

 ```